gkindel/okjs/readme.md

     callback needs to be executed in 'delay' time or the test fails, even if "fn" was left null.
 The "context" parameter will be used as the "this" property, preserving scope for object methods.

-Learning More
+More Info
 -------------

 Currently, the best place to start is to look at the framework's self-test page, in the /test/ folder.
-As always, the source code is canonical.

 Bugs & Contributions